Ajmal112/WordMasterGameJava/README.md

 ## License

 The WordMaster Game is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+See [MIT License](MIT.readme) for more information.

 ## Acknowledgments